hotosm/fmtm/docs/DEV-2.-Backend.md

 4. Run the Fast API backend with: `pdm run uvicorn app.main:api --host 0.0.0.0 --port 8000`

 The API should now be accessible at: <http://127.0.0.1:8000/docs>

+## 3. Hybrid Docker/Local

+- It is not recommended to run FMTM in a container while using a local database on your machine.
+- It is possible, but complicates the docker networking slightly.
+- The FMTM container cannot see the local machine's `localhost`, so we need a workaround.
+- **Option 1**: add `network_mode: "host"` under the `api:` service in the **docker-compose.yml** file.
+- **Option 2**: use the direct container IP address for the database for **FMTM_DB_HOST**, found via `docker inspect fmtm_db`.

 ## Backend Tips